-In the Grid services community there are currently two frameworks that seek to deploy Grid applications using Web Services.
-The dominant OGSI framework was recently factored into a set of Web Service specifications: WSRF.
+In the Grid services community there are currently two frameworks that seek to deploy Grid applications using Web services.
+The dominant OGSI framework was recently factored into a set of Web service specifications: WSRF.
 WSRF focuses primarily on providing support for stateful interactions.
 The central tenet of WSRF is that services have state and these services are modeled as resources with the ability to inspect their properties and lifetimes.
-WS-GAF [29] in turn considers services to be stateless, and provides a set of design patterns to model Grid applications using widely-accepted Web Service specifications.
+WS-GAF [25] in turn considers services to be stateless, and provides a set of design patterns to model Grid applications using widely-accepted Web service specifications.
 We plan to investigate the ability to reconcile the differences between the aforementioned approaches so that applications may themselves be composed of services conforming to either specifications but can continue to deal with each other as if they were part of the framework with which they are aligned.

 More recently Microsoft has released a set of specifications - WS-Transfer, WS-Enumeration and WS-Eventing - which deal with the ability to have stateful interactions.
 We expect this approach to coexist alongside WSRF for the foreseeable future.
 We plan to investigate issues related to the ability to interoperate between these specifications.
+Finally, the other area that we plan to research further pertains to the management of lifecycle and metadata of service instances in different settings under dynamic usage scenarios.